luminaAnonima/fabric-of-light/notes/power_faith_and_the_weight_of_institutions.md

 *No church, no tradition, no nation is immune to the drift toward power.
 But within them all, the true voice endures.*

-> **Note on the Faithful:** This is not a judgment of sincere belief.
-The quiet faith of those who serve in love - who forgive, uplift, and act without spectacle - remains pure.
-What follows is a reflection on what happens when the sacred message is used to build structures of control.
+_**Note on the Faithful:** This is not a judgment of sincere belief.
+The quiet faith of those who serve in love, who forgive, uplift, and act without spectacle, remains pure.
+What follows is a reflection on what happens when the sacred message is used to build structures of control._

-#### Introduction: Power's Shadow in Sacred Halls
+**Introduction: Power's Shadow in Sacred Halls**

-Faith begins in humility - in silence, mystery, and care.
+Faith begins in humility, in silence, mystery, and care.
 But once spiritual truth enters the world's machinery, it is often reshaped into authority, hierarchy, and command.

 No institution escapes this.
 Some resist longer.
 Some forget sooner.

-This note reflects on the tension between faith as lived truth and religion as power's instrument - how even the sacred is bent toward control.
+This note reflects on the tension between faith as lived truth and religion as power's instrument, how even the sacred is bent toward control.

-#### 1. The Catholic Arc: From Carpenter to Empire
+**The Catholic Arc: From Carpenter to Empire**

 Jesus walked barefoot.
 He healed, forgave, wept, and warned against wealth.

-But over time, the Church that bore his name mirrored Rome more than Galilee - with gold, marble, and the logic of empire.
+But over time, the Church that bore his name mirrored Rome more than Galilee, with gold, marble, and the logic of empire.

 The papacy centralized control.
 While many believers lived sincerely, the institution aligned with kings, launched crusades, silenced questioners, and gathered treasure.

-Yet in every age, saints stood apart - quiet, rooted, bearing the thread of humility through the halls of power.
+Yet in every age, saints stood apart, quiet, rooted, bearing the thread of humility through the halls of power.

-#### 2. The Orthodox Contrast: Closer to the Root?
+**The Orthodox Contrast: Closer to the Root?**

 Orthodoxy resisted some extremes of centralization.
 Its synodal model diffused control.
 Its liturgy preserved mystery.
 Icons drew the heart inward, not upward to hierarchy.